mkindahl/network-router-rs/README.md

   - In round-robin mode, each packet will be sent to or connection established with one target at a time in a round-robin fashion.

 - **source** is a source addresses that the router should listen on.
+If zero is used for the port, it will pick the first available port.

 - **destinations** is a list of destination addresses that the router should send packets or establish connections with.